 Alligator meat should be cooked at a low temperature for a longer period of time to ensure it becomes tender.
 This can be done by baking, stewing, or slow cooking the meat.
 Avoid high heat cooking methods, as they can make the meat tough and chewy.

-See also How to cook fresh meatballs
+See also How long to cook chicken tenders in deep fryer

 5. Try Different Cooking Techniques